jackokeeffe/QUIKSend/README.md

 ### Installation:
 1. Clone the repo/type `git clone https://github.com/jackokeeffe/QUIKSend.git` into your command prompt.
-2. If your outermost folder is not reelSRCH type `cd QUIKSend` into your command prompt (for IDE's).
+2. If your outermost folder is not QUIKSend type `cd QUIKSend` into your command prompt (for IDE's).
 3. Type `python setup.py install` into your command prompt.
 Wait for it to finish installing/loading indices.
 4. Run the code and follow the instructions in the GUI.